Bernardo Benes: After negotiations

 But there were multiple complications that came with Bernardo Benes' negotiations.
 For one, prisoners were being released at a slower rate than agreed on because the U.S. failed to give enough permits, which was caused by the Attorney General not willing to grant visas unless all prisoners were interviewed.
 During the Reagan years, this process will halt until another deal between Reagan and Castro was reached.
 Along with that in the Reagan years, visits to Cuba would also be minimalized, though later restored.

 Another thing that damaged the result of the negotiations is the Mariel Boatlift.
-The Mariel Boatlift brought 120,000 refugees including released criminals and mental patients.
+The Mariel Boatlift brought 125,000 Cuban refugees including released criminals and mental patients.
 This would damage Carter's image and be one of the reasons he lost the election.
 The crime in Miami where most of the refugees came to would increase, while the people couldn't be absorbed into the labor market.
 This would greatly damage the image of the Cubans exiles.
 But as the years passed, the refugees were accepted and integrated.

 But Bernardo Benes was ostracized rather than put in the spotlight as a hero.
 Militant exile groups like Alpha 66 viewed Benes as a traitor to them, having talked to Castro.
 Two of the people who participated in the dialogue were assassinated, while Benes had to wear a bulletproof vest the first year after his negotiations.
 Benes would constantly be under fire by the media, with radios and newspaper writing against him.
 Many old friends of his would avoid him or treat him rudely.
 Often, when he walked into a restaurant, one of the customers would try to spit at or insult him.
 He survived possibly two assassination attempts, and a bomb exploding at the bank he worked at.

 Death

 Bernardo Benes died on January 14, 2019, after suffering for around three years from a disease.
 He had a private funeral, remaining mostly unknown to the public.
 He was still never accepted into the community and had trouble finding work for the rest of his life.
-But his work lives on as now Obama has restored diplomatic relations, though the embargo on Cuba still remains.
-Fidel Castro and most of his supporters have too also died.
+But his work lives on as Obama restored diplomatic relations during his terms in office, though the embargo on Cuba still remains.
+Fidel Castro and most of his supporters have also died.